 - How can you promote this philosophy as a student?
 How will you apply this in your legal career?

 Suggested resources on the precept can be found at https://libpros.com/cj-panganibans-speeches-on-liberty-and-prosperity/.
 See this resource in particular.
 Applicants should also refer to this paper.

-The following should be mailed, or hand carried to Foundation for Liberty and Prosperity, 3rd Floor, PCCI Corporate Centre, 118 L.P.
-Leviste Street, Salcedo Village, Makati City.
-Except for the transcript of records, they should ALSO be transmitted electronically to firstname.lastname@example.org.
+The following should be mailed or hand carried to Foundation for Liberty and Prosperity, 3rd Floor, PCCI Corporate Centre, 118 L.P.
+Leviste Street, Salcedo Village, 1227 Makati City.
+These documents should ALSO be transmitted electronically to firstname.lastname@example.org.

 - one copy of the duly accomplished FLP Scholarship Application Form and the FLP Data Privacy and Consent Form

-- one copy of the nominee’s/applicant’s official transcript of school records for the first two years of law school for the incoming third year applicants
+- one copy of the nominee’s/applicant’s official transcript of school records for the first two years of law school for the incumbent third year applicants and the first three years of law school for the incumbent fourth year applicants

 - one (1) hard copy of the essay

 - a certification from the School Secretary/Registrar or any authorized school official that the applicant